SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Regenerate attribute points at a defined rate.
 The game entity must have the attribute in its `Live` ability.

 **rate**
-Regeration rate as an `AttributeRate` object.
+Regeneration rate as an `AttributeRate` object.

 ## ability.type.RegenerateResourceSpot